Branching from the General Linear Group to the Symmetric Group and the Principal Embedding

 \section{Some motivation}

 There are many reasons to study the decomposition of $GL_n$ representations under restriction to the symmetric group $\mathfrak{S}_n$.
-In this section we mention briefly two reasons, although we believe there are reasons yet to be discovered as well.
+In this section we briefly present one reason, although we believe there are reasons yet to be discovered as well.